Photo Stories

 The Great Ocean Road: Experiencing Australia’s Most Scenic Drive

-We’ve all grown up seeing the photographs of the Twelve Apostles – magnificent rock stacks that rise up majestically from the Southern Ocean on Victoria’s dramatic coastline – and read about it in school textbooks (about its Biblical significance).
-However, when I was there last summer, I realized that nothing really prepares you for the real thing.
+We’ve all grown up seeing photographs of the Twelve Apostles – magnificent rock stacks that rise majestically from the Southern Ocean on Victoria’s dramatic coastline, and reading about them in school textbooks (about their Biblical significance).
+However, when I was there last summer, I realized that nothing prepares you for the real thing.

 The Great Ocean Road, famous not just in Australia but around the world, offers one of the best road trips on the planet with breathtaking rugged scenery, some of the Earth’s tallest trees, incredible National Parks where koalas and wombats reside, sea stacks of towering rock, and surfer enjoying the time of their lives!

-I was in Melbourne for just 3 days and had no option but to for a day’s road trip along the Great Ocean Road – but I’m sure that if I have another chance to return back there, I’m definitely gonna go slow, enjoy more stops and soak in the beauty of nature that this place beholds.
+I was in Melbourne for just three days and had no option but to go on a day’s road trip along the Great Ocean Road.
+However, if I have another chance to return there, I’m sure that I’ll go slow, enjoy more stops, and soak in the beauty of nature that this place beholds.

 Sightseeing Australia offers this amazing all-encompassing road trip (which I opted for) which starts and ends in Melbourne and takes about 14 hours for the entire journey.